Are China's fiscal stimulus measures starting to pay off?

 MSCI first dipped its toe in a few years ago, including China’s A-share market at a 5% inclusion factor—which resulted in a less than 1% weighting in the Emerging Markets Index, Goff said.
 The latest move will increase the inclusion factor to 20% by November, which will result in an approximate 3.5% weighting of Chinese large-cap stocks in the index, he explained.

-“This is a sign that the Chinese market is reaching a level of respectability in terms of governance, regulation and oversight—and that it’ll likely become a major part of world markets for years to come,” Goff concluded.Watch the video or listen to the podcast.
+“This is a sign that the Chinese market is reaching a level of respectability in terms of governance, regulation and oversight—and that it’ll likely become a major part of world markets for years to come,” Goff concluded.Watch the video .
 And subscribe.